Work more hours if you can’t afford food, Therese Coffey suggests

 “Even if we cannot control the weather it is important that we try and make sure the supply continues to not be frustrated in quite the way it has been due to these unusual weather incidents,” she added.

+Ms Coffey suggested eat turnips would be a seasonal replacement for tomatoes and other fruit and vegetables which are in short supply.

+“A lot of people would be eating turnips right now rather than thinking necessarily about aspects of lettuce, and tomatoes and similar,” she said.
+“But I’m conscious that consumers want a year-round choice and that is what our supermarkets, food producers and growers around the world try to satisfy.”

-Bad weather and transport problems in north Africa and parts of Europe have left shelves bare of tomatoes and are hindering the supply of other fresh produce from Spain and elsewhere.
+Bad weather and transport problems in north Africa and parts of Europe have hindered the supply of other fresh produce from Spain and elsewhere, though farming campaigners and others have also blamed Brexit.

 But the Save British Farming group blamed Brexit and the “disastrous” Tory government for the shortages – describing the idea of only the weather in Spain being to blame as “absolute nonsense”.